Three divisions fulfill the AAAS mission within their respective territories.

 - Elections: A president and executive committee of representatives are elected by mail ballot each year.

-- Primary Activities: An annual science conference usually takes place in September and co-sponsorship of other Arctic and circumpolar meetings.
+- Primary Activities: An annual science conference usually takes place in October, often through co-sponsorship with other Arctic / Northern-focused meetings.

 - Issues: Climate, environmental change, natural resources, Arctic Health, Arctic Policy and northern people and cultures were among recent conference topics.
-The Arctic Division promotes science activities and communication among researchers, graduate students, wildlife managers, business leaders, rural residents, Alaska Natives, high school teachers, students, and others.
+An overarching goal of the division is to promote inter- and transdisciplinary research that engages the arts, education, natural, and social sciences.
+We promote activities and communication among researchers, graduate students, wildlife managers, business leaders, rural residents, Alaska Natives, high school teachers, students, and others.

 - Contact: Lawrence K. Duffy (see above).